Pediatric Patients Only

 There are three native American plants that collectively may be called poison ivy:

-These plants can cause an allergic reaction in nearly 85 percent of the population.
+These plants can cause an allergic reaction in nearly 85% of the population.
 To be allergic to poison ivy, you must first be sensitized to the oils.
-This means that the next time there is contact with the plant, a rash may occur.
+This means that the first time you touch the plant, there may be no reaction.
+However, the next time there is contact with the plant, a rash may develop.

 The resin in the plants contains an oily substance called urushiol.
 Urushiol is easily transferred from the plants to other objects, including toys, garments, tools, and animals.
 This chemical can remain active for a year or longer.
 It is important to know that the oils can also be transferred from clothing and pets, and can be present in the smoke from a burning plant.